yufree/blogcn/_posts/2016-03-04-canada-visa.md

 > Dear Sir/Madam,

-> After I graduated from Shandong University, I went to University of Chinese Academy of Sciences(UCAS) and studies as PhD student till now.
+> After I graduated from Shandong University, I went to University of X and studies as PhD student till now.
 I never worked as employee in China and have no employment records, current employer or past employer.
 I think my salary in the offer ($X/year) is enough to live in Canada.
-Besides I got increasing subsidy from UCAS as student from 2010(around $X/year) to now(around $X/year).
+Besides I got increasing subsidy from X as student from 2010(around $X/year) to now(around $X/year).

 > Thanks,